Home/Vegetables/Chinese Yam

 How to Select

-Choose firm, unblemished tubers with a smooth skin.
-Avoid those with soft spots or signs of sprouting.
+Choose firm, unblemished tubers with smooth skin.
+Avoid those with soft spots or discoloration.

 How to Store

-Store in a cool, dry place away from direct sunlight.
-Use within a few weeks for optimal freshness.
+Store in a cool, dry place or refrigerate to prolong freshness.
+Consume within a few weeks for best quality.

 Myths vs Realities